-In light of society's growing concern over the protection of personal information and information management, the Mitsubishi Estate Group devised a system for managing personal information based on its concept of "information management compliance" in 2003.
+In light of society's growing concern over the protection of personal information and information management, the Mitsubishi Estate Group has implemented a system that ensures a high level of information management.

-In May of the same year, the Mitsubishi Estate Group's Basic Regulations on Information Management Compliance and the Mitsubishi Estate Group's Policy on Personal Information Protection were established-two years before Japan's Act on the Protection of Personal Information went into effect in April 2005.
-Coupled with thorough monitoring and oversight, the company continues to reinforce its management of personal information.
+In May 2003, the Mitsubishi Estate Group's Basic Regulations on Information Management Compliance and the Mitsubishi Estate Group's Policy on Personal Information Protection were established-two years before Japan's Act on the Protection of Personal Information went into effect in April 2005.
+Coupled with thorough monitoring and oversight, the company continues to reinforce its management of personal information and the other confidential information it handles.